Online Gambling

 Prevalence & Trends

 Research shows that the younger individuals begin to gamble, the more likely they are to develop a gambling problem.
 Children and youth gambling in parallel with gaming.
-There is an intersection between gaming and gambling in terms of: interactivity, monetisation, betting and wagering, types of outcomes, structural fidelity, context and centrality of content, as well as advertising.
+There is an intersection between gaming and gambling in terms of: interactivity, monetization, betting and wagering, types of outcomes, structural fidelity, context and centrality of content, as well as advertising.
 As there is often an overlap between these behaviours, practitioners may want to inquire about other possible addictive or problematic online activities such as social networking, excessive use of platforms, applications or programs, cyberbullying, online pornography and any other use of digital technology, when providing services to children and youth with problem gambling.
+Service providers should screen for co-occurring digital behaviors when supporting youth with gambling issues.

 Continuum of Online Gambling

-Most children and youth may gamble with no harms.
+Most children and youth may gamble with no immediate harm.
 But for some, gambling becomes a problem when it negatively interferes with their lives, such as missing school or work, having arguments with family or friends, or worrying about lost money.
 Gambling problems can range from minor to significant issues.

 Intervention & Treatment

-Although currently most treatments for problem gambling are known to serve the adult population, there are services that focus on prevention and clinical strategies recommended for children, youth and their families to help them with problematic gambling.
+Currently most treatments for problem gambling serve the adult population, there are services that focus on prevention and clinical strategies recommended for children, youth and their families to help them with problematic gambling.
 It is important to build rapport, connect with children and youth, gather the necessary information, and allow the client to identify their strengths, supports and resources.
-When appropriate, use screening and assessment tools to determine problematic use, along with evidence-based treatments, including family-centred and trauma-informed care approach, motivational interviewing and addiction counselling.
+When appropriate, use screening and assessment tools to determine problematic use, along with evidence-based treatments, including family-centred and trauma-informed care approaches, motivational interviewing and addiction counselling.
+All interventions should be developmentally appropriate and tailored to the client’s individual, cultural, and contextual needs.

 Case Study

 The clinical description portrayed is fictional.
-Any resemblance with real cases are purely coincidental.
+Any resemblance with real cases is purely coincidental.

 Service Provider Resources

-This section contains educational resources and recommendations for service providers to increase the knowledge and skills for their practice and also to engage in discussions with families about gambling.
+This section contains educational resources and recommendations for service providers to increase their knowledge and skills for their practice and to engage in discussions with families about gambling.